Refund if 2nd to SP favourite is a horse racing reload offer. Also known as ‘money back if 2nd to SP favourite’.

 - Cue Card finished 2nd at SP odds of 2/1 (3.0).

-Cue Card was available as a 3.0/3.1 odds match at various bookies, including Paddy Power’s refund if 2nd, 3rd or 4th to the SP favourite.
+Cue Card was available at 3.0 to back and 3.1 lay odds for Paddy Power’s refund if 2nd, 3rd or 4th to the SP favourite.

 ‘Refund if 2nd to SP favourite’ is a useful reload offer.
-Simply back and lay a horse, then hope for a refund trigger.
+Back and lay a horse, then hope for a refund trigger.
 Ensure your qualifying losses are minimal.

 It is worth looking at other horse racing reloads like Bet365 racing offer.